Montezuma Castle (hotel): United World College

 In 1981, the castle and the surrounding 100 acres were purchased by industrialist and philanthropist Armand Hammer for use as a United World College.
 However, the building required extensive repairs before it could be used as a new college facility.
 Unfortunately, funds were unavailable at the time to make these repairs possible.
 However, in 1997, it was placed on the list of America's Most Endangered Historic Places by the National Trust for Historic Preservation, along with landmarks like Ellis Island.
 In 2000 and 2001, the school invested over $10.5 million into restoring the building, and it has won awards as one of the great historical restorations in the United States.
 It is also the first historic property west of the Mississippi to be designated one of "America's Treasures" by the White House Millennium Council.

 Today, the Montezuma Castle, or Davis International Center as it is now known, houses multiple college facilities including the school dining hall, guest and dorm rooms, offices, classrooms, rehearsal spaces, and a student center complete with a store, laundry rooms, pool tables, a dance space, and a kitchen.

-The building is not open to the public except when the Armand Hammer United World College, also known as UWC-USA, offers student-led tours of the building on pre-scheduled dates.
+The building is not open to the public except when the Armand Hammer United World College, also known as UWC-USA, offers student-led tours of the building on scheduled dates.
 A list of these dates can be found on the college's website.